alok0311/Blinkit-Sales-Analysis/README.md

 # Blinkit-Sales-Analysis
 Blinkit Sales Analysis using SQL and Power BI to evaluate sales performance, product trends, outlet performance, and key business KPIs.

+## 📌 Project Overview

+This project analyzes Blinkit's sales data using SQL and Power BI to understand sales performance, product trends, customer ratings, and outlet performance.

+The analysis focuses on key business KPIs and visualizations to identify trends and opportunities for improving sales and outlet performance.

-🎯 Business Objective
+## 🎯 Business Objective

-To analyze Blinkit's sales performance across products, fat content, outlet characteristics, and locations using SQL and Power BI.
+To analyze Blinkit's sales performance and identify key insights across products, fat content, outlet characteristics, and locations using SQL and Power BI.

 ## 📊 Key KPIs

 - Total Sales       - $1.20M
 - Average Sales     - $141
 - Number of Items   - 8,523
 - Average Rating    - 3.9

-🔍 Analysis Performed

-Total Sales by Fat Content

-Total Sales by Item Type

-Sales by Outlet Location

-Sales by Outlet Size

-Sales by Outlet Establishment Year

-Performance by Outlet Type

-Key metrics across different outlet types

-🧹 Data Cleaning

-SQL was used to clean and standardize categorical data before analysis.

-For example, different values such as LF, low fat, and Low Fat were standardized into the Low Fat category to maintain consistency in analysis and reporting.

-🛠️ Tools & Technologies

-SQL

-Power BI

-Excel / CSV

-Data Cleaning

-Data Analysis

-Data Visualization

-📈 Power BI Dashboard

-The interactive Power BI dashboard provides an overview of Blinkit's sales performance through KPI cards, charts, filters, and outlet-level analysis.

-Dashboard Includes

-Total Sales, Average Sales, Number of Items, and Average Rating

-Sales comparison by Fat Content

-Sales by Item Type

-Sales by Outlet Establishment Year

-Sales by Outlet Size

-Sales by Outlet Location

-Outlet Type performance

-Interactive filters for Outlet Location, Outlet Size, and Outlet Type

-💡 Key Insights

-Based on the dashboard:

-Regular-fat products contribute a larger share of total sales compared with Low Fat products.

-Fruits & Vegetables and Snack Foods are among the highest-selling item categories.

-Tier 3 outlets generate the highest sales among the outlet location types.

-Supermarket Type1 has the highest total sales among the outlet types shown.

-Outlet sales vary across establishment years, with a notable peak around 2018.

-📚 Skills Demonstrated

-SQL Data Analysis

-Data Cleaning and Standardization

-Data Aggregation

-KPI Analysis

-Power BI Dashboard Development

-Data Visualization

-Business Insight Generation

-👨‍💻 Author

-Alok Kumar Singh

-Aspiring Data Analyst
+## 🔍 Analysis Performed

+- Total Sales by Fat Content
+- Total Sales by Item Type
+- Sales by Outlet Location
+- Sales by Outlet Size
+- Sales by Outlet Establishment Year
+- Sales by Outlet Type
+- Key Metrics by Outlet Type

+## 🧹 Data Cleaning

+The dataset contained inconsistent values in categorical fields.
+SQL was used to standardize values before analysis.

+For example, variations such as `LF`, `low fat`, and `Low Fat` were standardized into a consistent `Low Fat` category.

+## 🛠️ Tools & Technologies

+- SQL
+- Power BI
+- Excel / CSV
+- Data Cleaning
+- Data Analysis
+- Data Visualization

+## 📈 Dashboard

+The analysis was visualized using Power BI to provide an interactive view of sales performance across different product and outlet dimensions.

+## 💡 Key Insights

+The analysis helps identify:

+- Product categories contributing to overall sales
+- Sales performance across different outlet types and sizes
+- Sales distribution by outlet location
+- Impact of fat content on sales
+- Performance trends based on outlet establishment year
+- Differences in key metrics across outlet types

+## 📚 Skills Demonstrated

+- SQL Data Analysis
+- Data Cleaning
+- Data Aggregation
+- Data Transformation
+- KPI Analysis
+- Power BI Visualization
+- Business Intelligence
+- Data-Driven Insights